Trent University offers scholarship program designed to foster and reward academic excellence among its students.

 Entrance Scholarships (automatic)

 - Trent University Entrance Scholarships: All students, Canadian and International, applying to Trent will be automatically considered for Trent University Entrance Scholarships, awarded for academic excellence.
 Students on a Year/Term Study Abroad at Trent are not eligible for Entrance Scholarship.
-ESL students are eligible for consideration, however The grant is tenable for undergraduate studies (and not for ESL).
+ESL students are eligible for consideration, however the scholarship is tenable for undergraduate studies (and not for ESL).

 - IB Entrance Scholarships: All international students applying for admission to Trent on the basis of IB diploma will be automatically considered for an IB Entrance Scholarship.
 To qualify for a $1,000 IB Entrance Scholarship, students must complete an IB diploma with a minimum IB score of 28.
 The scholarship can be combined with a Trent University Entrance Scholarship and Trent International Global Citizen Scholarships and Awards.

-Nationality: Canadian and international students can apply for these Trent programs.
+Nationality: Canadian and international students can apply for these Trent University Scholarships.

 College Admission Requirement